 Another good suggestion for the novice vegetable gardener is rocket (arugula) which grows at a tremendous rate.
 Starting Your Own Vegetable Garden can be a lot of fun and you can get your kids involved too.

 Lettuce, especially loose-leaved varieties, and chard offer speedy results but are subject to snails and slugs.
 There are many suggestions involving eggshells, etc, which are supposed to deter these pests but the most effective seems to be snail bait.
 Thankfully, this is now available in organic form.

 Cucumbers and baby marrows (zucchini) require support but once they are on their way reward the gardener with an abundance of vegetables and require less growing space than many of the other squashes and similar vines.

 Runner beans require no more care than a few dried beans placed at regular intervals along a trellis or piece of fencing.
 Beans are beautiful to grow with their lush leaves and orchid-like flowers in a wide range of hues.
 The scarlet runner bean is particularly attractive.
 Bush beans can be grown in smaller gardens and require no support.

-Tomatoes, despite the example given above, do better if carefully raised from seed in peat pots or eggshells or yogurt cups.
-When the seedlings seem ready to be transplanted take the trouble to harden off the young plants before transplanting into the vegetable patch.
+Tomatoes, despite the example given above, do better if carefully raised from seed in peat pots or eggshells, or yogurt cups.
+When the seedlings seem ready to be transplanted take the trouble to harden off the young plants before transplanting them into the vegetable patch.

 Starting Your Own Vegetable Garden isn’t that hard!
 Edible gardens are the best!
 Have you ever planted a garden?
 What tips do you have to share?